NBC News Twitter hacked with fake attack messages

 "The NBC News twitter account was hacked late this afternoon and as a result, false reports of a plane attack on ground zero were sent to @NBCNews followers," NBC said in a statement.

-"We are working with Twitter to correct the situation and sincerely apologize for the scare that could have been caused by such a reckless and irresponsible act," the network added.
+"We are working with Twitter to correct the situation and sincerely apologise for the scare that could have been caused by such a reckless and irresponsible act," the network added.

 The Twitter account was later suspended, but according to screen shots of the fake tweets, three messages were sent in quick succession.